 “No, I need to deal with this problem on my own, but I appreciate your kind offer.”

-Darby recalled what he had done just after awakening 30 minutes earlier.
-He had carefully arranged the pillows under the quilt on the bed where he had slept so that they would appear to be his sleeping body.
-“Appearances are often deceiving,” Darby had said to himself as he had tried to arrange this deception, repeating a favorite expression of his father and of his grandfather.
-Darby knew that the seemingly crazy lady running towards the pier was the owner of the house where Darby was staying, and she had obviously not been deceived by the appearance created by the pillows under the quilt.
+Darby had gone to some lengths to avoid the woman now racing towards him.
+After awakening thirty minutes earlier, he had carefully arranged the pillows under the quilt on his bed so that they would appear that his sleeping body lay there.
+“Appearances are often deceiving,” Darby had said to himself as he had arranged this illusion, repeating a favorite expression of his father and of his grandfather.
+The seemingly crazy lady now running towards the pier was none other than the owner of the house where Darby was staying, the very woman he’d been trying to dodge.
+She had obviously not been fooled by a few pillows stuffed under a quilt.
 Darby had to think fast.

 “Of course, Darby,” said Will, and then he got up and went into the wheelhouse.
 While Will was engaged in that diversion, Darby darted up to the bow of the Shooting Star and untied the bow line.
 He then darted to the stern and untied the stern line.
-The Shooting Star was pinned firmly against the pier by the southerly wind.
-Though she was rising and falling on the disturbed surface of the water, at that time she was in no danger of drifting away from her place at the pier, even without being properly secured to it.
+Thanks to the southerly wind, the Shooting Star was in no danger of drifting away from her place at the pier, even without being properly secured to it.